teddy-ambona/financial-data-api/README.md

 │   │       ├── README.md
 │   │       └── terragrunt.hcl
 │   └── .tflint.hcl
+├── modules
 ├── Makefile
 └── README.md
 ```

  `<resource>` can be "vpc" or "security-groups" for instance.

+`live` and `modules` folders should sit in 2 separate git repos where `live` contains the currently deployed infratructure whilst `modules` should contain user defined modules.
+In this repo I only reuse existing terraform modules so `live` and `modules` folders are just placeholders.
+The idea behind having `live` vs `modules` git repos is to make sure you can point at a versioned module in dev/stage/prod and reduce the risk of impacting prod.

 ## 4 - CICD